Roger-Mapoga/TwitterInsights/README.md

 How to:

-Populate the properties in the file named application.properties.template under resources folder
+Populate the properties in the file named application.properties.template under resources folder and rename file to application.properties

     Run 'mvn clean install' to resolve the dependencies create folder called 'results' under main folders